-Chase rolled out its best-ever bonus on the Chase Sapphire Preferred Card this week, with an 80,000-point bonus after spending $4,000 within three months – plus a $50 grocery credit that cuts the card’s annual fee in half.
-But what does a Chase Sapphire Preferred bonus of 80,000 points really get you?
+Chase just rolled out its best-ever bonus on the Chase Sapphire Preferred Card, with a whopping 100,000-point bonus after spending $4,000 within three months.
+It may just be the best single credit card bonus But what does a Chase Sapphire Preferred bonus of 100,000 points really get you?

-Here are some of the best ways to spend that big, 80,000-point bonus when you’re ready to travel again.
+Here are some of the best ways to spend that big, 100,000-point bonus whenever you’re ready to travel again.

 - Fly Delta One Biz Class to Europe